wggreen/investment-angular-app/README.md

 # Investment App

-This project was created as part of Section 4 of the Udemy class ["Angular - The Complete Guide (2025 Edition)"](https://www.udemy.com/course/the-complete-guide-to-angular-2/)
+This project was created (with started code) as part of Section 4 of the Udemy class ["Angular - The Complete Guide (2025 Edition)"](https://www.udemy.com/course/the-complete-guide-to-angular-2/)

 ## Section 4 ("Angular Essentials - Time to Practice"):
 - Module Introduction & Starting Project